 Authentication is the process of verifying the identity of a client.
-When enabled, MongoDB requires all clients to provide credentials to access MongoDB databases.
-By default, MongoDB does not require authentication.
+When access control, i.e. authorization, is enabled, MongoDB requires all clients to authenticate themselves first in order to determine the access for the client.

-MongoDB supports a number of authentication mechanisms or methods that clients can use to validate their identity.
-These mechanisms allow MongoDB to integrate into existing authentication systems that your environments may use.
-MongoDB’s default authentication method is a challenge and response mechanism.
+MongoDB supports multiple authentication mechanisms.
+MongoDB’s default authentication method is a challenge and response mechanism (MONGODB-CR).
 MongoDB also supports x509 certificate authentication, LDAP proxy authentication, and Kerberos authentication.

 x.509 Certificate Authentication¶

 MongoDB supports x.509 certificate authentication for use with a secure SSL connection.